fulcrologic/fulcro/README.md

 Also note that all of the UI operations need know absolutely nothing about the location of the data, how it gets updated or even its format (accessor functions for things like overlay-visible? could give you this property for reads as well).
-Basically, the `callback-builder` must be passed a function that can take your components current application state, and return the desired new state.
-Technically it can also have side-effects, but the only thing the callback-builder is going to pass to your function is the component state.
-If you have additional arguments, simply use `partial` to pre-apply those before calling the generated event handler function.
-For example, clicking on the "day" of a calendar component should set the date of that component to the day in question.
-To implement this, create a secondary event-handler builder that takes a desired date `dt` and uses partial application to turn a call to `set-date` into a function that takes a calendar and returns one (this is the reason I recommend passing the component state last in your models, but you can certainly use lambdas if you're using a component that does not follow this convention):

-       (let [set-date-to (fn [dt] (callback-builder (partial cal/set-date dt)))]
+The `quiescent-model.state/op-builder` function is the real work-horse and key to this entire library's simplicity.
+This function takes the current rendering context and produces a callback-builder (commonly referred to in this doc and examples as `op`, short for "operation-on-the-current-state").
+This is a higer-order function that is meant to preserve everything about local reasoning on your component.
+It requires a function that accepts the current state of the component and returns an updated state (e.g. calendar/next-month takes a current calendar and returns a new one representing next month). `op` itself _returns_ a function that can cause this side-effect on the application's state (which can then be used as a callback function for async operations, events, etc.).
+No need for core.async or other complications!
+You can reason about things locally (a function than takes/returns a calendar) and an abstraction (a higher order function that can make a change to my component's state).
+Technically your function can also have side-effects (though purity is meant to be the goal).

+Since the only thing the callback-builder is going to pass to your function is the component's state, one wonders how to do many of the useful tasks, like update the state of an input field based on an event.
+Simple, since we're doing FP: Partial application.
+(See `set-date-builder` in the example above).
+If you choose to use partial application (instead of anonymous functions) then we recommend you write your multi-arg pure functions of component state such that the component itself is the last arg.

+     (defn set-date [new-dt calendar] ...)

+     (let [goto-today (op (partial set-date today))]
+        (d/button { :onClick goto-today } "Today")
+     )

-and when creating the UI element for a specific day, construct new functions for each day:
+When creating the UI elements of sub-components (e.g. for days in the calendar), you can make event handlers for those day selections by constructing new functions for each day:

+       (let [set-date-to (fn [dt] (op (partial cal/set-date dt)))]

        ; assume 'days' is the vector: [ {:month 1 :day 1 :year 2015 } {:month 1 :day 2 :year 2015 } ... ]
        (map (fn [d] (d/span { :onClick (set-date-to d) } (str (:day d))) days)